primetime43/iptv-desktop-browser/README.md

 2. Paste a playlist URL or select a `.m3u`/`.m3u8` file.
 3. (Optional) Add XMLTV URL or file for EPG.
 4. Click **Load Playlist**.

+### **Favorites**
+- Click the ⭐ star button on any channel to add/remove from favorites.
+- Access favorites by selecting **⭐ Favorites** from the categories dropdown.
+- Favorites are saved per account/playlist and persist between sessions.
+- Favorite channels maintain all EPG data and functionality.

 ---